gvwilson/sdxjs/src/virtual-machine/index.md

 ## What is the architecture of our virtual machine? {#virtual-machine-arch}

-Our [% i "virtual machine" %][% g virtual_machine %]virtual machine[% /g %][% /i %] has three parts, which are shown in <a figure="virtual-machine-architecture"/>
-for a program made up of 110 instructions:
+Our [% i "virtual machine" %][% g virtual_machine %]virtual machine[% /g %][% /i %] has three parts, which are shown in [% f virtual-machine-architecture %] for a program made up of 110 instructions:

 1. An [% i "instruction pointer" %][% g instruction_pointer %]instruction pointer[% /g %][% /i %] (IP)